chris-townsend/PP4-Kitchen_Tales/README.md

 ![Heroku manual deploy](docs/deployment/heroku/heroku-manual-deploy.webp)

-- For the first time deploying to Heroku you may have to deploy manually but if you select automatic deploys it will update from then onwards.
+- For the first time deploying to Heroku, you may have to deploy manually but if you select automatic deploys it will update from then onwards.

 14. Click **View** to view the deployed site.
 ![Heroku successful deploy](docs/deployment/heroku/heroku-successful-deploy.webp)